Stunt GP: Cars

 There are 20 cars in the game, upon which only 6 are initially available.
 The others can be unlock by playing modes like Arcade, Time Trial and Championship.
-They are divided into 4 categories :
+They are divided into 4 categories:

 Wild Wheels are cars with a solid grip to the road.
 They are represented by heavy vehicles such as trucks or 4x4.
 Aero Blasters are vehicles with amazing agility.
 They spin the fastest while attempting aerials.
 Their design is futuristic.
 Speed Demons are cars with the strongest accelerations and top speed.
 Their lines are sharp and aerodynamic.
 Team Specials is a special category regrouping eccentric vehicles such as an open-wheel car or a forklift.

 In Championship mode, every car can be tweaked extensively, from tyres to engines, suspensions, brakes, batteries, etc.

 Development

-The game was announced in November 1999.
-The game was planned to be published by Hasbro Interactive under the Atari Interactive brand name in Europe with a planned release date of March 2000, while Infogrames would publish in North America.
-However both companies soon dropped out in publishing the game.
+The game was announced by Team17 and Hasbro Interactive in November 1999 for a March 2000 release and would be released under Hasbro's Atari Interactive brand.
+In 2000, Infogrames North America secured North American publishing rights to the title in March with a Fall release window, while Titus Interactive secured worldwide publishing rights to the PlayStation 2 version of the game in July, with Virgin Interactive handling distribution.

+Following the purchase of Hasbro Interactive by Infogrames in January 2001, the company dropped out of publishing the title due to the game's numerous delays and that the current release window no longer fit in the publisher's existing releases for the beginning of the year.
+In March, EON Digital Entertainment picked up the publishing rights to the PC and Dreamcast versions.